fnpngn/k-modifieronly-backport/README.md

+# State of this project
+The goal of this project is written [here](#when)
+It seems that the [referenced](#original-changes) functionality merged into the applied/ubuntu/noble version of KDE/kwin and dependencies is insufficient to provide modifier only shortcuts.
+With all projects building and installed, the modifier shortcuts are incorrectly mapped to unrecognized key codes.
+Since it is unfeasible to backport the entirety of Plasma 6 into 5 and there does not seem to be a definitive dependency/merge request upstream that was involved in solving this, the project is indefinitely frozen.

+If you wish to use a custom modifier only shortcut that does not break your system like KDE 5 does by default, look into writing your own systemd daemon by reading /dev/input and issuing commands to desktop through dbus.

 # What
 This is a navigation repository as the project requires patching multiple KDE modules.
 This is a private attempt to backport the patches made in KDE that allow to use modifier only key chords as shortcuts.